td-github-training/td-github-training.github.io/docs/02_commits.md

-## Using Commits
+## What is a Commit?

-A git commit is a core function in Git that captures a snapshot of the changes made to the files in a project at a specific point in time.
+A Git commit is a core function in Git that captures a snapshot of the changes made to the files in a project at a specific point in time.
 This operation sends the latest changes of the source code to the local repository, making these changes part of the head revision of the repository.

 ### The two stage commit